hobrob/terabricks/temporals/README.md

 ### ⚙️ Option 1.
 Manual Deployment

 For those who want to dive right in follow these steps to install and register the temporals UDFs in your Databricks workspace.
 Read on further below for more context and reference material.
+<br /><br />
+replace the text between angled brackets <> with values that are applicable to your environment.

 1. **Clone the repository**
    ```bash